Non-QM Loans in Texas: The Ultimate Guide

 DSCR loans offer flexibility regarding eligible property types.
 You can use them to finance single-family homes, multifamily properties like duplexes or apartment buildings, and even some commercial properties.
 The key is demonstrating that the property can generate sufficient rental income to cover the loan payments.

-Minimum DSCR Requirement
+Understanding Minimum DSCR Requirements

 The debt service coverage ratio (DSCR) is the heart of this loan type.
 It’s calculated by dividing the property’s net operating income (annual rental income minus operating expenses) by the total annual loan payments.
 A DSCR of 1.0 means the rental income perfectly covers the loan payments.
 Most lenders prefer a DSCR of 1.25 or higher, providing a cushion for unexpected expenses or potential vacancies.
 A higher DSCR can also help you secure a more favorable interest rate.
 Learn more about DSCR loans.

-Interest Rates and Fees for Texas DSCR Loans
+Texas DSCR Loans: Interest Rates and Fees

 Understanding the costs associated with DSCR loans is crucial for making informed investment decisions.
 Let’s break down the interest rates and fees you can expect in Texas.

-Current Interest Rate Ranges
+Current DSCR Interest Rate Trends in Texas

 DSCR loan interest rates fluctuate based on market conditions.
 Currently, you can anticipate rates between 6.5% and 8.5%, with the average hovering around 7.65%, according to New Silver.
 Keep in mind that these are averages, and your specific rate will depend on several factors.
 It’s always wise to shop around and compare loan offers from different lenders to secure the most favorable terms.